hideya/langchain-google-genai-ex/README.md

 import { ChatGoogleGenerativeAIEx } from "@hideya/langchain-google-genai-ex";
 import { MultiServerMCPClient } from "@langchain/mcp-adapters";

-// Use this library - the definitive LangChain.js solution
+// Use this library - the working LangChain.js solution
 const llm = new ChatGoogleGenerativeAIEx({ model: "gemini-2.5-flash" });

 const client = new MultiServerMCPClient({...});